Keroadham112/computer-vision-project/README.md

-<<<<<<< HEAD
 # 🩻 AI-Powered Fracture Detection System

-An end-to-end AI medical imaging project for detecting bone fractures from X-ray images using Deep Learning.
+An end-to-end AI medical imaging project for detecting bone fractures from X-ray images using Deep Learning and Explainable AI techniques.

 The project combines: